sav-che/TL-2/Authors/Rosendahl, (Carl) Otto {std. Rosend.}.md

-> [!cite] BHL link: this entry starts at [page 890](https://www.biodiversitylibrary.org/item/103624#page/904/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 890](https://www.biodiversitylibrary.org/page/33190361) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rosendahl, \[Carl\] Otto (1875-1956), American botanist; MS Univ.
 Minnesota 1902; with the Geol. & Nat.
 Hist.
 Survey of Minnesota 1902-1903; studied at the University of Berlin 1903-1905; Dr. phil.
 Berlin 1905, student of A. Engler; at the Univ.
-Minnesota from 1901-1903 and 1905-1944 in various functions, as full professor from 1910; from 1944-1956 professor emeritus botany. (*Rosend.*).
+Minnesota from 1901-1903 and 1905-1944 in various functions, as full professor from 1910; from 1944-1956 professor emeritus botany.
+**Abbreviated name**: *Rosend.*

 #### Herbarium and types